settings icon

 Gamblers, including players of the lottery, typically covet money and the things that money can buy.
 God forbids covetousness: “You shall not covet your neighbor’s house.
 You shall not covet your neighbor’s wife, or his male or female servant, his ox or donkey, or anything that belongs to your neighbor” (Exodus 20:17; see also 1 Timothy 6:10).
 One of the world’s lies is that money is the answer to life’s problems.
 People are lured into playing the lottery with promises that their lives will improve if they can only hit the jackpot.
 If they can just get lucky with the numbers, their problems will disappear.
 Such hopes are empty (see Ecclesiastes 5:10–15).

 So, we would do well to be cautious about playing the lottery.
-There are many better uses for the money spent on a ticket, and we must guard our hearts against covetousness and our lives against addictions to gaming.
+There are many better uses for the money spent on a ticket, and we must guard our hearts against covetousness and our lives against addictions to gambling.
 Buying a lottery ticket here and there may not be a sin, but greed is.
 Those playing the lottery must prayerfully examine their motives and, if they continue playing, do so responsibly and only in moderation.

 Return to: